 Students should use the Degree Works “what-if” tool to see how changing their major will affect progress towards graduation.
 UNCG strongly recommends that students meet with their advisor to go over their Degree Works progress and What-If analysis before changing their major.

-For more information on how to use this tool see: “What-if Analysis” Guide (pdf)
+For more information on how to use this tool see: “What-if Analysis” Guide

-How to change or add a major or minor
+Changing or adding a major or minor

 Undergraduate students may opt to diverge from their original major.
 In fact, this is fairly common with about a third of students nationwide changing majors at some point in their college career.
 It’s important for students to carefully consider the repercussions of any major change or addition.
 Students should consult closely with their academic advisors.